vectordotdev/vector/rfcs/2022-03-15-11851-ingest-opentelemtry-traces.md

 this also involve evaluating a VRL condition on traces.
 The key problem here is to exposes traces and spans field in a way that the user can still manipulate those easily.

-This however raises the case of the granularity of a single event ; for instance multiple traces can bundles into a single payload in both OpenTelemetry and Datadog wire format.
+This however raises the case of the granularity of a single event ; for instance multiple traces can bundle into a single payload in both OpenTelemetry and Datadog wire format.
 Enabling clear processing without ambiguity advocate for a clear constraint that should be enforced by all future traces sources : **a single Vector event shall not hold data relative to more that one trace**.